okta/okta-oidc-js/packages/okta-react-native/README.md

 ### `revokeIdToken`

 Revoke the identity token to make it inactive.
+Resolves `true` if id token has been successfully revoked.

 ```javascript
 await revokeIdToken();